Behbahan: Etymology

-The origin of word 'Behbahan' can be traced back to two distinct ideas.
+The origin of the word 'Behbahan' can be traced back to two distinct ideas.
 According to some scholars like Nowban, while the first part of the word, 'beh', means 'good', the latter, 'bahan', means palace or a very big house surrounded by orchards and gardens.
-This is well-documented that the region was an agricultural hub producing mainly olive, dates, citruses as well as flower gardens.
+It is well-documented that the region was an agricultural hub producing mainly olive, dates, citruses as well as flower gardens.
 The term Behbahan thus means a nice living area surrounded by gardens and farms.

-Alternatively, it is suggested that the latter component of the word, namely 'bahan', might had been used to refer to a type of tent used in old times.
+Alternatively, it is suggested that the latter component of the word, namely 'bahan', might had been used to refer to a type of tent used in ancient times.
 In other words, after the downfall of the ancient city of Arrajan due to a series of devastating earthquakes, survivors unsurprisingly had to live in tents for some time.
 As they started to reconstruct the city, the name 'Behbahan' was used to denote that the new settlement is better than tents.
 However, the use of the word 'beh' as 'better' rather than 'good' is rarely, if ever, reported in Persian language.
 Also, there is no actual document of people using 'bahan' tents after the above-mentioned earthquakes.
 Resultantly, there needs to be more research on the etymology of the word Behbahan.